dotps1/HPWarranty/README.md

 1. A Session needs to be established with their Web Services, this is done by using the Invoke-HPWarrantyRegistrationRequest.
 You need a valid SerialNumber and Product Model to do this.
 If successful, it will return a Gdid and a Session Token, that then needs to be passed to the Invoke-HPWarrantyLookup.
 2. Using the Gdid and the Token from step 1, and a valid SerialNumber and ProductNumber you can request the information for that device, returning the SerialNumber,WarrantyStartDate,WarrantyStandardEndDate, and WarrantyExtendedEndDate.
 (The return SOAP Envelop contains much more information, but that is was I parse and return).
 3. You can reuse the Gdid and Token from step one in a foreach loop to retrieve multiple warranty objects.
-That is why I created the Get-HPComputerInformationForWarrantyRequestFromCCMDB.
+That is why I created the Get-HPComputerInformationForWarrantyRequestFromCMDB.
 If you configure your SCCM Client to inventory the MS_SystemInformation WMI Class (Found in the root namespace, not in CIMV2, root\MS_SystemInformation) you can then use this function to return form the CM_<SiteCode> database an array of objects containing the information needed to complete all actions.
 SerialNumber,ProductModel,ProductNumber,ProductManufacturer.

 Example 1: